Erotic art: Historical

-The ancient Greeks painted sexual scenes on their ceramics, many of them famous for being some of the earliest depictions of same-sex relations and pederasty, and there are numerous sexually explicit paintings on the walls of ruined Roman buildings in Pompeii.
-The Moche of Peru in South America are another ancient people that sculpted explicit scenes of sex into their pottery.
+The ancient Greeks painted sexual scenes on their ceramics, many of them famous for being some of the earliest depictions of same-sex relations and pederasty, and there are many sexually explicit paintings on the walls of ruined Roman buildings in Pompeii.
+The Moche of Peru are another ancient people who sculpted explicit scenes of sex into their pottery.
 There is an entire gallery devoted to pre-Columbian erotic ceramics (Moche culture) in Lima at the Larco Museum.
-Edward Perry Warren adapted a love for Greek Art during college and colleceted Greek erotic art pieces that often represented gay sexual relationships, such as the Warren Cup, a Greaco-roman drinking cup which features scenes of anal sex between males.
+Edward Perry Warren adapted a love for Greek Art during college and collected Greek erotic art pieces that often represented gay sexual relationships, such as the Warren Cup, a Greco-Roman drinking cup which features scenes of anal sex between males.
 Many of Warren's eclectic pieces collected over the years are in the Boston Museum of Fine Art.

+Caliph Al-Walid II, who ruled the Umayyad Caliphate in the 8th century, was a great patron of erotic art.
+Among the depictions of the Qusayr Amra, which were built by him, is the abundance of naked females and love scenes.

 There is a long tradition of erotic art in Eastern cultures.
 In Japan, for example, shunga appeared in the 13th century and continued to grow in popularity until the late 19th century when photography was invented.
 In Japan during the Edo period (1600–1869), Shunga, translated to "spring pictures", was a series of sexually explicit paintings created with ink or woodblock works that became printed onto paper scrolls as an introduction to sexual education.
-Shunga, embraced by individuals apart of the Shinto religion, focused on liberating the innate sexual beings that are within all humans, including women and homosexual sexuality.
+Shunga, embraced by individuals as part of the Shinto religion, focused on liberating the innate sexual beings that are within all humans, including women and homosexual sexuality.
 Couples engaging in sexual acts were shown laughing and enjoying the sexual encounter with their partner; this focused on the positivity of sex.

 Around 1700, shunga was met with opposition and banned in Japan, but the circulation of this prominent Erotic Art continued.
 Shunga could be found in local libraries and homes of many Japanese citizens.
-Similarly, the erotic art of China(known as Chungongtu) reached its popular peak during the latter part of the Ming Dynasty.
+Similarly, the erotic art of China (known as Chungongtu) reached its popular peak during the latter part of the Ming dynasty.
 In India, the famous Kama Sutra is an ancient sex manual that is still popularly read throughout the world.